vishusandy/vishus_zola/README.md

 - custom syntax highlighting theme for code highlighting
     - displays language type for many languages
 - link to git repo to show file history for updated pages
-- header displays a specified list of links
+- header and footer display a specified list of links
 - cool "top" link to go back to the top of a page
 - optional article description above the table of contents